Which generation needs more praise? Australian police commissioner clarifies Gen Z comment - KTVZ

 The matter may have petered out, but the AFP sought to clarify the issue on Friday with a two-line statement: “Reports that AFP Commissioner believes different generations require different level of praise are incorrect.
 The Commissioner was referring to information recently presented to a policing forum.”

-That information came from Michael McQueen, a social researcher and author of several books, including “How to Prepare Now for What’s Next.”
+That information came from Michael McQueen, a social researcher and author of several books, including “How to Prepare Now for What’s Next,” who presented at the conference.

 McQueen told CNN the statistics are based on research conducted by global analytics firm Gallup and multinational software company Workhuman, who surveyed more than 10,000 adults across the US in February this year.